List of Scorpions members: 1970s and 1980s

+1980s

 After 19 years with the band, bassist Francis Buchholz left Scorpions in 1992.
 He was replaced by Ralph Rieckermann later in the year.
-Drummer Rarebell also left three years later, claiming that he was unsatisfied with the band's changing musical direction, and the lack of songwriting input he was able to have in the band.
+Drummer Rarebell also left four years later, claiming that he was unsatisfied with the band's changing musical direction, and the lack of songwriting input he was able to have in the band.
 He was replaced in 1996 by James Kottak, after Curt Cress performed on Pure Instinct.

+21st century

 Rieckermann left Scorpions in 2003, with Paweł Mąciwoda taking his place early the following year.
 Former Motörhead drummer Mikkey Dee replaced Kottak in the band in September 2016.